jimmyhuco/halogen-boilerplate/README.md

 * [purescript-halogen-bootstrap](https://github.com/slamdata/purescript-halogen-bootstrap) don't include bootstrap4, so I just add some "demo code" to use bootstrap4.
 * Demo images are all from unsplash.com.
 * I learned "watch-fast" from [purescript-halogen-template](https://github.com/slamdata/purescript-halogen-template)
+* Thank you @snackycracky.
+He update purescript from 0.11.6 to 0.12.